gjyotin305/CSL2050_CourseProject/README.md

 4. ```bash
     python .\ui_gradio.py

 This command will start the Gradio interface and display the URL where you can access it.
-By default, it will run on http://127.0.0.1:7860/
+By default, it will run on `http://127.0.0.1:7860/`.

-You can change the argument of demo.launch() by inserting server_name = "YOUR_IP_ADDRESS" or by using share=True to make a public link
+If you want to specify a custom IP address, you can change the argument of `demo.launch()` by inserting `server_name = "YOUR_IP_ADDRESS"`.
+Alternatively, you can use `share=True` to generate a public link.